Can We Talk?–Blog by Deb Krause, Action Group Vice President (Part 3 of 3)

 As a coalition of employer purchasers, The Action Group, in collaboration with the National Alliance of Health Care Purchaser Coalitions, is conducting the eValue8 Mental Health Deep Dive for Minnesota Health Plans.

-Everyone who needs care can seek it, without discrimination.
+Everyone who requires care can seek it, without discrimination.

-Individuals have access to high-quality, affordable, integrated, and measurement-based care, when and where they need it.
+Individuals have access to high-quality, affordable, integrated, and measurement-based care, when and where they require it.

 Providers are paid fairly, and payments include incentives and reward providers for high-value care.